 Playful dolphins are regularly spotted swimming close by the lodge.

-- Fly in: We mentioned that Punta Caracol Aqua Lodge is in Bocas del Toro, Panama.
+We mentioned that the Hotel Punta Caracol is in Bocas del Toro, Panama.
 We flew to Bocas from Panama City on Air Panama.
-(You can also fly in from Costa Rica on Nature Air.)
 The airport (really an airstrip and shack) is just outside the bohemian town of Bocas on Isla Colon.